Senior UI Designer

 From “New” tags to “Promoted” and special offers, there was many different types of required and optional tags needing to live side by side.

-Testing and analytics on the iOS app showed the new design is expected to provide over 650.000 additional orders yearly (iOS only).
+Testing and analytics on the iOS app showed the new design is expected to provide over 650.000 additional orders yearly (on iOS).